 Simply copy the menu range and paste it in the exact same spot on the remaining two tabs.
 Remember to also paste column widths.
 You should then test each of the links, and the menu should look identical on each sheet.

-The initial setup of the navigation bar is complete and you can now begin adding content to each sheet.
+The initial setup of the navigation bar is complete and data can now be added to each worksheet.

 You may be asking ‘Why not just use the tabs?’
 With that, I bring you back to our original post on navigation, where I speak about the 4 design themes: consistent navigation, visual cues, classified content, and consistent visuals.
 While it is possible to do this with tabs, it somewhat cumbersome – additional tabs may not be relevant to the user interface, tabs are often out of the users visual space, and tab names tend to be haphazardly named.
 In short, a horizontal navigation bar—such as the one used in this example—will be familiar to the user.